-Debbie has been a crafter for years and has recently begun work with embroidery.
+Debbie has been a crafter for years and has recently begun working with embroidery.
 Her incredibly and painstakingly detailed floral miniatures are a tiny world all their own.
-We also carry her decorative fabric paperweights and during the holiday season ornaments hand made from ribbon.
+We also carry her decorative fabric paperweights and during the holiday season ornaments hand-made from ribbon.

 Bonnie upcycles her old chicken feed bags into very sturdy (and quirky) tote bags.

 Store Manager and Co-Owner MJ Seal fashions very organic looking ceramic pieces out of stoneware and porcelain clay.
 His pieces are completely hand sculpted without a wheel and resemble lichen, leaves and seashells.
 They seem delicate and purely decorative at first glance but are quite functional and sturdy.
 You can find an assortment of his hand crafted soap dishes, luminaries, sponge and napkin holders as well as plates, serving bowls and relish dishes.
 The walls of the store are covered in his painstakingly detailed landscape paintings as well.

 Tom Rodriguez turns raw planks and trunks of local hardwoods like maple and chestnut into clean and functional cheese boards, cutting boards, coasters and serving trays.

 Bruce upcycles wood scraps into decorative mosaics and picture frames.
 We carry an assortment of his earrings, Christmas ornaments and “Wildwood Hearts”- small, worry-stone like hearts that make great gifts for those you love.